DylanMeeus/springboot_jwt_blog/_posts/2015-12-22-securing-your-nodebots-with-json-web-tokens.markdown

 Luckily for us, NodeBots means Node, and Node has several easy-to-use security systems.
 One way is to use JSON Web Tokens as a bolstered authentication system for your NodeBots server.

+## What are NodeBots?

+Just in case you've never heard of them, NodeBots refers to any project that runs hardware with Node.JS or javascript in some form or another.
+One of the most popular frameworks for this is [johnny-five](http://johnny-five.io).
+An example of a NodeBot is the #NodeSash-- a belt that reacts to colors sent in via Twitter:

+(image placeholder)

 ## JSON Web Tokens

+If you've never used JSON Web Tokens, there is some great introductory material [at jwt.io](https://jwt.io/introduction).

 When using your own Node server for robotics control and code, JSON Web Tokens can provide an extra level of security-- especially when you're stuck on HTTP.
 JSON Web Tokens use a payload, encyption, and either a secret or private/public key pair in order to provide a signed token that allows you to verify that your NodeBots APIs are only being used by you (or other NodeBots and users that you approve)!